AustinKingOry/AustinKingOry/README.md

 ## 🚀 About Me
 - Founder at Campoprime Labs
 - 🔭 I'm currently working on [[Campoprime](https://github.com/campoprime/campoprime)]
-- 🌱 I'm learning Go, Rust, Flutter, Dart, and React Native
+- 🌱 I'm learning Go, Flutter, Dart, and React Native
 - 💬 Ask me about backend development, scientific theories, AI, robotics, and automotives
 - ⚡ Fun fact: I can talk about automotives for hours!